Member Organizations

 Accounting

-The Law No.6/L–032 requires all business organizations registered as limited liability companies or shareholder companies in Kosovo, depending on their size, to apply either IFRSs or IFRS for Small and Medium-sized Entities (SMEs) as translated into Albanian and approved by the Kosovo Council for Financial Reporting (KCFR).
-KCFR has an agreement with National Accounting Council of Albania (NACA) for using the Albanian translations of IFRS as published by IASB.
-As of the date of the assessment, the 17th Edition, 2022 IFRSs and 2015 IFRS for SMEs as translated into Albanian are required for application in Kosovo.
+Under Law No. 06/L–032, business organizations registered as limited liability companies or joint stock companies are required, depending on their size, to apply either full International Financial Reporting Standards (IFRS Accounting Standards) or the IFRS for Small and Medium-sized Entities (IFRS for SMEs) as translated into Albanian and approved by the Kosovo Council for Financial Reporting (KCFR).
+The KCFR maintains a cooperation arrangement with the National Accounting Council of Albania for the use of Albanian translations of IFRS Accounting Standards issued by the International Accounting Standards Board (IASB).
+As of the date of the assessment, the 2024 consolidated version of IFRS Accounting Standards and the 2015 version of the IFRS for SMEs are approved for application in Kosovo.

 Auditing